Ponttor

 The Ponttor in Aachen, Germany, (known in the 17th and 18th centuries as the Brückenpforte or Brückenthor) is one of the two remaining gates of the original city wall of Aachen (the other being the Marschiertor).
 The westernmost of the north-facing gates (the other being the Sandkaultor, which no longer exists), the Ponttor was built in the 14th century and manned by soldiers and militia throughout the Free Imperial City of Aachen era.
 Today, the Ponttor is used by German Youth and Scout groups belonging to the German Scout Club (1945) and the German Scout Association Saint George.

 Structure

 The Ponttor was constructed as a right-angled three-stock tower castle.
 In the main entrance, there is a Portcullis as well as a machicolation, through which things could be dropped on invading forces.
 A bridge passage with crenelations spanned a moat and was strengthened in the foregate with two reinforced towers (barbicans).
 The building material was Devonian sandstone, Pennsylvanian carbonite sandstone and quartzite, with the framing material made of light bluestone.

+Ponttor boasts some remarkable architectural features characteristic for medieval military architecture.
+Built mostly out of local blue limestone and sandstone blocks, it comprises twin towers standing at approximately 25 meters high flanking either side with an arched gateway running between them.

+The interior consists mainly of three levels including vaulted halls on each level within both towers.
+Each tower has loopholes allowing defenders to launch projectiles at attackers while staying protected behind thick stone walls.

+Above the archway are machicolations – openings through which hot oil or rocks could be dropped onto enemies attempting to breach the gate below – adding another layer to this formidable defense system.

+Atop sits battlements providing further protection for soldiers patrolling along wall-walks linking towers together.